-The directors acknowledge that they are responsible for securing the Company's compliance with its relevant obligations.
+The directors acknowledge that they are responsible for securing the Parent Company's compliance with its relevant obligations.

-The directors confirm that the Company has:
+The directors confirm that the Parent Company has:

-- 1. Drawn up a compliance policy statement setting out the Company's policies respecting compliance by the Company with its relevant obligations. - 2.
-Put in place appropriate arrangements or structures that are designed to secure material compliance with the Company's relevant obligations. - 3.
-Conducted a review during the financial year ended September 30, 2023 of the arrangements and structures referred to at 2 above.
+1. Drawn up a compliance policy statement setting out its policies respecting compliance with its relevant obligations.

+2. Put in place appropriate arrangements or structures that are designed to secure material compliance with its relevant obligations.

+3. Conducted a review during the financial year ended September 30, 2024 of the arrangements and structures referred to at 2 above.